rubyworks/indexer/spec/v0/specification/01_introduction.md

-## Spec
+## Specification

-TODO: Give a an explination of the purpose of Spec here.
+TODO: Give a an explination of the purpose of Specification class here.